phawdk/studydrive-download/README.md

 2. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`.

 3. Click on "Load Temporary Add-on" and select the `manifest.json` file from the repository folder.

-   Note: This temporary add-on will last until the browser is closed.
+**Note:**  This temporary Firefox add-on will last until the browser is closed.

 ## Contribution